Every day, over 13,000 children die worldwide from conditions that could be prevented or treated.

 Our program areas range from malnutrition to HIV but have one idea in common—no child should die because they lack access to care.

-Each day, about 600 children are infected with HIV through mother-to-child transmission.
+Each day, about 400 children under 5 are infected with HIV according to UNICEF.
 Most of these children live in poor countries and could have been protected from contracting the virus if their mothers had had access to proper testing and antiretroviral treatment during and after pregnancy.

 To respond to this issue, we began offering HIV treatment to a select group of patients in Haiti in 1998, two years after the treatment became available in the United States.
 The HIV Equity Initiative, as it was called, allowed patients to receive treatment in their homes, at the hands of community health workers.
 Patients quickly regained their health, and PIH leaders published their results in a 2001 article in The Lancet.

 The HIV Equity Initiative proved to the world that excellent, lifesaving HIV care could be delivered to people living in the world’s poorest regions.
 Now, thousands of pregnant women and their children have access to free antiretrovirals as part of their basic health services in Haiti, as well as in Rwanda, Malawi, and Lesotho.

 Malaria – another treatable disease that needlessly takes lives – affects many of the communities where we work, putting children at risk.
 We’ve focused our efforts on increasing access to treatment, often accomplished through mobile clinics in which staff travel to remote, rural areas to provide testing and medication.
 During a single rainy season in Neno District, Malawi, we treated more than 16,500 children under 5 for malaria.